L13/vscode-projects/README.md

 * `Save Project` - Save the folder or workspace as a project.
 * `Add to Favorites` - Add the folder, workspace or project to the favorites.
 * `Open in Terminal` - Open the folder, workspace or project in the terminal.
 * `Compare with Workspace` - Compares the folder, workspace or project with the current workspace.
-Requires [L13 Diff](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
+Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
-* `Open in L13 Diff` - Opens the folder, workspace or project in L13 Diff.
-Requires [L13 Diff](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
+* `Open in Diff Folders` - Opens the folder, workspace or project in Diff Folders.
+Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
 * `Rename` - Change the name of a project.
 * `Delete` - Delete the project.